 Results in parliamentary voting in Iran on Friday show that the ruling Iran Novin (New Iran) Party will retain governmental control.

-Results in parliamentary voting in Iran on Friday show that the ruling Iran Novin (New Iran) Party will retain governmental control.
+Background: Results in parliamentary voting in Iran on Friday show that the ruling Iran Novin (New Iran) Party will retain governmental control.
 The people of Iran were electing a new Lower House and half the Upper House of parliament.

 Results available today (Sunday) reveal that the Iran Novin party has won 27 seats for the Lower House and 15 for the upper house in the capital, Teheran, and main provincial centres.